lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 * Explore how modern genomics technologies can be used to fast-track the domestication and improvement of wild plants and their symbioses into novel crops, bypassing the traditional lengthy breeding processes.
   * tomato paper

-## introducing bioinformatics to a lab
+## Introducing bioinformatics to a lab

 * We're a small lab with limited resources
   * Discuss the limitations of existing genomics technologies, such as incomplete genome assemblies, challenges in differentiating host and symbiont DNA, and the need for advanced bioinformatics tools to interpret complex datasets.